 - Or, you may also be able to send your own sample to a laboratory by post.
 This service may be offered by the NHS to certain age groups, or by private companies via the internet.

 Until you are checked out, and treated if necessary, you should not have sex.
 This is to prevent your passing on any infection.

 What are genitourinary medicine clinics?

 GUM clinics are special clinics that help people who have, or may have, an STI or certain other problems with their genitals or urine system.
 Staff in most GUM clinics include doctors, nurses and sexual health advisors.
 Many GUM clinics are attached to hospitals.
 Some are based in community settings.
-Other names that have been given to GUM clinics include: STI clinics, STD clinics (STD is short for sexually transmitted diseases), VD clinics (VD is short for venereal diseases), and sexual health clinics.
+Other names that have been given to GUM clinics include STI clinics, STD clinics (STD is short for sexually transmitted disease), VD clinics (VD is short for venereal disease), and sexual health clinics.